 • Better a dry crust with peace and quiet than a house full of feasting, with strife.
 (Proverbs 17:1)

-I’ll repeat my opening statement, “A good time to keep your mouth shut is when you’re in deep water.”
-It’s something that you and I need to apply when we’re tempted to flood our spouse with more words than we should.
+We’ll repeat our opening statement: “A good time to keep your mouth shut is when you’re in deep water.”
+It’s something that we need to apply when we’re tempted to flood our spouse with more words than we should.

 “Starting a quarrel is like breaching a dam; so drop the matter before a dispute breaks out.”
 (Proverbs 17:14)